Obama to business: tell your lawmakers to renew Ex-Im Bank

 While playing a relatively small role in the U.S. export universe, the bank has become a political flashpoint.
 Conservative Republicans single it out as an unnecessary and potentially risky government program, while moderates and most Democrats defend it as providing a useful boost to businesses seeking new markets.

-Household names such as Boeing Co (BA.N), Caterpillar Inc (CAT.N) and General Electric Co (GE.N) are big beneficiaries of the bank's services.
+Household names such as Boeing Co, Caterpillar Inc and General Electric Co are big beneficiaries of the bank's services.
 Ex-Im Bank's critics say aiding well-established firms such as those serves little purpose and puts taxpayers at risk.

 Opposition to renewing the bank's charter includes influential lawmakers such as new House Majority Leader Kevin McCarthy and House Financial Services Committee Chairman Jeb Hensarling, both Republicans.